 When you’re looking for a comforting homemade meal that you don’t have to cook yourself, Donna Jean is just the place to go.
 After doing a little online research for vegan options in the San Diego area, I soon realized that Donna Jean was going to be a must-try spot for my husband and me while in town.
-What’s more, after talking with our server, we found out that Donna Jean will be heading to LA—Studio City, to be exact—sometime in late summer/early fall 2019.
+What’s more, after talking with our server, we found out that Donna Jean will be heading to LA—Studio City, to be exact—sometime in late 2019.

 Along with the great-looking menu options and excellent customer reviews, I had also discovered that the restaurant was named after chef-owner Roy Elam’s mom who unfortunately passed away from breast cancer.
 Toward the end of her life, doctors told her to adopt a plant-based lifestyle and thus was the birth of Donna Jean restaurant, which opened in 2017.